tinyalg/youtube-timer/README.md

   By default, it supports YouTube, Netflix, and Amazon Prime Video.
   You can add any other video site you want to track via the Preferences tab!

-* **Smart Tracking:**
+* **Smart Tracking (Attention-based):**
-  Tracks time only when the video tab is active or audio is playing in the background.
+  Tracks time not just by video playback, but by your attention.
+The timer counts when the video tab is active OR audio is playing.
   It automatically stops counting when:
-  * The video is paused or no audio is playing.
+  * The tab is no longer active and no audio is playing.
   * Your PC goes to sleep.

 * **History & CSV Export:**